Wilpen L. Gorr

 Professor of Public Policy and Information Systems, Emeritus

-Wil Gorr has been on the Heinz College faculty since 1985.
-He serves as the faculty chair of the Master of Science in Public Policy and Management (MSPPM) program and is chair of the Faculty Oversight Committee for the MSPPM program in Washington, D.C.
-Prior to joining the Heinz College faculty as professor, he was assistant and associate professor at the John Glenn School of Public Affairs, The Ohio State University.
+Wil Gorr joined the Heinz College faculty in 1985.
+For ten years, until becoming emeritus, he served as the faculty chair of the Master of Science in Public Policy and Management (MSPPM) program and was chair of the Faculty Oversight Committee for the MSPPM program in Washington, D.C.
+Prior to joining the Heinz College faculty as professor, he was associate professor at the John Glenn School of Public Affairs, The Ohio State University.
 He obtained his Ph.D. from the School of Urban and Public Affairs, the Heinz College's predecessor, and obtained his master and bachelor degrees from The Pennsylvania State University.
 He is a member of the Association of Public Policy and Management and the International Institute of Forecasters.

-In 2011, Wil won the Martcia Wade Teaching Award in the Heinz College, Carnegie Mellon University.
+In 2011, Wil won the Martcia Wade Teaching Award in the Heinz College, Carnegie Mellon University for the second time.
 In 2005, Wil was inducted as a Fellow of the International Institute of Forecasters.
 He is past editor of the International Journal of Forecasting.
-He was recipient of the Best Paper Award from the American Information Systems Society for "ServiceNet: An Agent-Based Framework for E-Government" in August 2001, and has received numerous teaching awards from Carnegie Mellon and Ohio State.
+He was recipient of the Best Paper Award from the American Information Systems Society in 2001.

-Wil teaches database, geographic information systems, and project courses.
-He and his colleague, Kristen Kurland, have written three geographic information systems textbooks for ESRI Press.
+Wil taught database, geographic information systems, and project courses.
+He and his colleague, Kristen Kurland, have written as series of geographic information systems textbooks for ESRI Press.